 About the Location

 Ghana is full of life, and home to a wide array of ethnic groups with a range of cultural diversity and music traditions.
 With an abundance of gold, the country helped give this area of Africa its name: the Gold Coast.
 It is a country of plains and plateaus covered by rain forests in the west and Lake Volta in the east—one of the largest man-made lakes in the world.
 Accra, home to over 3 million people, is a bustling and increasingly modern city with many of the amenities you would expect in your own place of residence.
 The music and dance center is located on the outskirts of the city in a more residential area called Medie with easy access to the city center.

 You will stay in dormitory-style accommodations in the dance and music center where you may share a room with several other participants depending on the number enrolled during your session.
-The dorm is located in the center, near the Director’s home, and most space is shared communally by the family and participants.
+The dorm is located at the center, across from the family home, and most space is shared communally by the family and participants.
 Meals are shared in an indoor dining room or outside at picnic tables.
 There is electricity provided by a generator owned by the center to protect against power failures, and running water is supplied by a privately owned borewell.
 There are modern showers and toilets, and one shower with hot water available.